Blog

 Though goose bumps are a reflex rather than a permanent anatomical structure, they are widely considered to be vestigial in humans.
 The pilomotor reflex, to give them one of their technical names, occurs when the tiny muscle at the base of a hair follicle contracts, pulling the hair upright.

-READ ALSO: How do you detect GVHD?
+READ ALSO: How do you find the maximum current capacity?

 Is the tailbone a vestigial structure?